rhysd/action-setup-vim/README.md

     neovim: true
 ```

-Install latest nightly Neovim on all platforms
+Install the latest nightly Neovim on all platforms

 ```yaml
 - uses: rhysd/action-setup-vim@v1